nileswyles/c-cpp-sandbox/README.md

         Global replacements
         The versions (1-4) are implicitly declared in each translation unit even if the <new> header is not included.
 Versions (1-8) are replaceable: a user-provided non-member function with the same signature defined anywhere in the program, in any source file, replaces the default version.
 Its declaration does not need to be visible.

+# Plan for data structures?
+At least for now...
+Let's think about this some more before proceeding?
+Is iterator abstraction really necessary?
+     What "Collection" types do I plan to implement?
+         - Array
+         - Linked List
+         - Priority List (Heap)
+         - Map
+         - Static Array (RingBuffer/Index), can also share interface...?

+     Now let's explore how you would invoke each of the afformentioned types?

+     LMAO, yeah... not necessary to go further... definetly want to abstract (generalize) here ;)... because DRY.

+     So we typically iterate want to:
+         hmm.... so this basically takes any data structure and makes it an array... dun dun dun.... because sequential lol... and so, we might want to iterate forwards, backwards and starting from any index in the abstracted array...

+     So, if that's the case, then can we just encode the structures directly in the array type I already implemented? no... because pointer maths allow for faster algo's... okay... yeah... abstraction it is...

+     right? because making sure contigious is more computation... yeah...

+     additionally, Array is really only structure where you might want to expose the underlying data.

+     Let's copy CPP's STL interface because why not?

+In conclusion... good exercises...
+Let's prioritize statically sized datastructures for when we don't want or cannot use malloc/new...
+     Static Array/Ring buffer, FIFO, STACK, SORTED LIST... then build priority lists

+Let's implement JSON using STL for now... lol